 So it's just explaining the meaning of the lyrics?

 No. The emphasis of the interview varies depending on the guest.
-For someone like David Lowery, where much of the creativity that goes into the song lies in the lyrics, yes, we'll talk about those, but many songwriters de-emphasize lyrics or don't even have any.
+Some songwriters see their work as short stories, in which case yes, we'll talk about them as literature, but may other songwriters de-emphasize lyrics or don't even have any.
 Our conversations range over song structure, arrangements, stories behind the songs, recording techniques, band politics, influences, music theory, the music business, and the musical life in general.

 Why would I care about interviews with people I've never heard of?

 Because you're a smart person who doesn't buy into the Social Darwinist bullshit that good art automatically rises to the top, that "success" = "exposure in the mainstream."
 And the format here, again, is ideal for introducing you to new music.

 We're happy to be able to provide all of these interviews and music free, but could definitely use your support, and occasionally record extra conversation to release (along with more songs) as bonus content, so please go become a recurring supporter at patreon.com/nakedlyexaminedmusic, which offers an ad-free feed and my detailed episode notes for recent episodes.
 If you're already listening to NEM on Apple Music, you can just click the "subscribe" button to get access to ad-free versions for not only NEM but two of Mark's other podcasts: Pretty Much Pop and Philosophy vs. Improv.